California could become first state to make it illegal to remove a condom without consent

 “Not just pop culture depictions of nonconsensual condom removal but discussion of its impact can really be powerful, both broadly in raising awareness and in giving survivors a vocabulary to express what happened to them,” Brodsky said.
 “Without language, without media, without depictions, I think it’s easy for survivors to feel like they’re the first person this has ever happened to, or that this is just part of sex.
 Not that this is a violation, that they have the right to decide to have sex with a condom and that agreement was broken.”

 Garcia has twice before introduced bills related to stealthing.
-Those prior efforts in 2017 and again in 2018 amended the state’s penal code, but the bills either died in committee or didn’t get a hearing, according to Garcia’s office.
+Those efforts, in 2017 and 2018, amended the state’s penal code, but the bills either died in committee or didn’t get a hearing, according to Garcia’s office.

 She said she hopes by introducing a measure that takes the civil route, more lawmakers and advocacy groups will support it.